Gamba Osaka: Kit evolution

+Home stadium

 Gamba Osaka used the Osaka Expo '70 Stadium in the Expo Commemoration Park as its home stadium from 1980 through 2015, which seats around 21,000.

 The club began construction in December 2013 of a new soccer-specific stadium called Suita City Football Stadium in the same park, with a seating capacity of 39,694.
-The new stadium had its inaugural official match during the Panasonic Cup on February 14, 2016, an exhibition match during which Gamba Osaka hosted fellow J1 club Nagoya Grampus.
+The new stadium had its inaugural official match during the Panasonic Cup on 14 February 2016, an exhibition match during which Gamba Osaka hosted fellow J1 club Nagoya Grampus.

 Rivalries

+Osaka derby

 Gamba's fiercest rival are fellow locals Cerezo Osaka with whom they contest the Osaka derby.
 Also have a heavy rivalry with Saitama's Urawa Red Diamonds, which they make the "National Derby" of Japan.